 According to Vail, “The future of our country depends upon making every individual, young and old, fully realize the obligations and responsibilities belonging to citizenship … The future of each individual rests in the individual, providing each is given a fair and proper education and training in the useful things of life… Habits of life are formed in youth … What we need in this country now … is to teach the growing generations to realize that thrift and economy, coupled with industry, are necessary now as they were in past generations.”

-With JA-Rocky Mountain’s presence in 550 schools in Metro Denver, Northern Colorado and Southern Wyoming, we have grown, stayed relevant and remained true to the idea of “working for the general advancement of boys and girls activities.”
+With JA-Rocky Mountain’s presence in 550 schools each year throughout Colorado and Wyoming, we have grown, stayed relevant and remained true to the idea of “working for the general advancement of boys’ and girls’ activities.”